PDF Version: http://aspe.hhs.gov/daltcp/napa/bios.pdf (3 PDF pages)

 Ms. Trejo is the General Manager of the City of Los Angeles Department of Aging.
 She is the founder of El Portal: Latino Alzheimer's project and a local provider of long-term services and supports, including Older Americans Act programs.
 Ms. Trejo was the California delegate to the White House Conferences on Aging in both 1995 and 2005.

 Mr. Vradenburg chairs the national advocacy network USAgainstAlzheimer's and the Geoffrey Beene Foundation Alzheimer's Initiative, and co-convenes the Alzheimer's-serving coalition Leaders Engaged in Alzheimer's Disease.
 Under his leadership, USAgainstAlzheimer's successfully advocated for a new dual-use Alzheimer's research program in the Department of Defense and has launched a national grassroots campaign to Stop Alzheimer's by 2020.
 Mr. Vradenburg has overseen Geoffrey Beene Foundation's major support for "HBO's The Alzheimer's Project" and launch of the national public service campaign "Rock Stars of Science".
 Alzheimer's advocacy has been a major focus of Mr. Vradenburg's civic and philanthropic work since his retirement in 2003 as a senior executive of AOL/Time Warner.

-Ms. Woolfolk is a former teacher who served as a caregiver for both her mother and father, and has been caring for her husband for the past 11 years.
+Ms. Woolfolk is a former teacher who served as a caregiver for both her mother and father, and cared for her husband for the past 12 years.
 She actively participates in support groups for caregivers and has advocated on Capitol Hill for research funding and community supports for caregivers.
-She assisted in the Alameda County plan for Alzheimers disease and is known in the area for her conference presentations and work on these issues.
+She assisted in the Alameda County plan for Alzheimer's disease and is known in the area for her conference presentations and work on these issues.

 Top of Page